What is a "mini-story" of the world?

 Everybody---religious or not---has a “mini-story of the world.”
 People do not use that term, and the mini-story may be subconscious most of the time, but if you ask a few of the right questions, you can soon figure out which mini-story a person is living by.

 The members of a group won't agree on all the details of their shared story, of course, but the group is held together by the main parts of it, which always clash with some main parts of some other stories of the world.
-If the group ever loses confidence in the main parts of its story, that group breaks up like the Soviet Union did when the grand Soviet story broke down.
+If the group ever loses confidence in the main parts of its story, that group breaks up like the Soviet Union did when the grand Soviet story lost its credibility.

 Six sample mini-stories that various groups live by